HL7/VhDir/pages/_includes/vhdir-endpoint-intro.md

 An endpoint describes the technical details of a location that can be connected to for the delivery/retrieval of information.

+This profile removes `endpoint.connectionType` and replaces it with two new attributes to provide additional specificity about an endpoint: `endpoint.protocol` and `endpoint.profile`.
+This profile also constrains `endpoint.managingOrganization` and `endpoint.period` (both are now required), as well as `endpoint.contact` (only one contact point for an endpoint is permitted).

 **Examples:**